VasanthVanan/computer-networking-top-down-approach-notes/Chapter 3: Transport Layer.md

 > If no errors are introduced into the packet, then clearly the sum at the receiver will be 1111111111111111.
 If one of the bits is a 0, then we know that errors have been introduced into the packet.

 > It is useful for the transport layer to provide error checking as a safety measure.
 Although UDP provides error checking, it does not do anything to recover from an error.
 Some implementations of UDP simply discard the damaged segment; others pass the dam- aged segment to the application with a warning.

+## 3.6 Building Reliable Data Transfer Portocol

+**3.6.1 RDT 1.0:**
+- **Basic Version:** RDT 1.0 is the most basic version of the Reliable Data Transfer protocol.
+- **Key Characteristics:**
+  - Sender sends data to the receiver.
+  - Receiver simply accepts the data without providing feedback. (unidirectional communication)
+  - Assumes a perfectly reliable channel where data is never lost or corrupted.
+  - No error detection or correction mechanisms in place.

+**3.6.2 RDT 2.0:**
+- **Enhanced Reliability:** RDT 2.0 is an enhanced version of the RDT 1.0 protocol.
+- **Key Characteristics:**
+  - Introduces a basic acknowledgment mechanism.
+  - Sender sends data and waits for an acknowledgment (ACK / NAK) from the receiver.
+  - Receiver sends an ACK to confirm successful data reception.
+  - If ACK is not received, sender retransmits the data.
+  - Addresses the issue of lost or corrupted data and ensures basic reliability.

+  > The message-dictation protocol uses both positive acknowledgments (“OK”) and negative acknowledgments (“Please repeat that.”).
+These control messages allow the receiver to let the sender know what has been received correctly, and what has been received in error and thus requires repeating.
+It is known as ARQ (Automatic Repeat reQuest) protocols.

+  > when the sender is in the wait-for-ACK-or-NAK state, it cannot get more data from the upper layer; that will happen only after the sender receives an ACK and leaves this state.
+This is known as `Stop-and-Wait` protocol.

+**3.6.3 RDT 2.1:**
+- **Extended Reliability:** RDT 2.1 further improves upon reliability.
+- **Key Characteristics:**
+  - Adds a sequence number to each frame sent by the sender.
+  - Receiver identifies duplicate frames and discards them.
+  - If the receiver receives a frame with the wrong sequence number, it discards it.
+  - This prevents duplicate frames from being delivered and enhances reliability.

+**3.6.4 RDT 2.2:**
+- **Enhanced Error Handling:** RDT 2.2 focuses on error handling and retransmission.
+- **Key Characteristics:**
+  - Similar to RDT 2.1, it uses sequence numbers to handle duplicate frames.
+  - Introduces a timeout mechanism.
+  - If the receiver doesn't receive an expected frame within a certain time (timeout), it requests retransmission.
+  - Sender retransmits the missing frame.
+  - Adds the ability to recover from lost frames more efficiently.